 Ultimately, the success of this work led the board members of LPNDC to turn to Bill, to propose that he take on the challenge of reinventing and rebuilding the organization.
 On July 12, 1999, Bill, Kristen, Tamar, Jessica and Debra Fox, a well known and experienced affordable housing development expert, moved into the organization’s storefront office at 197 Essex St. to begin a remarkable turnaround and reinvention of the CDC, now known as Lawrence CommunityWorks, Inc. The new team made quick and productive use of an extraordinary level of board activism and volunteerism, including countless hours of professional expertise in banking, real estate law and information systems.
 They were soon joined by Alma Couverthié, a remarkable community organizer, who helped establish a CDC rooted in community organizing and resident engagement.

-Today, Lawrence CommunityWorks had a membership of thousands of Lawrence families, an energetic board and professional staff, and has generated over $70 million in new neighborhood investment, including 230 units of affordable housing on 16 abandoned and vacant parcels, a community center, three new playgrounds and a range of family asset building and youth development efforts, impacting over thousands of families in Lawrence.
+Decades later, Lawrence CommunityWorks has grown our membership to 5,000+ Lawrence residents, developed an energetic board and professional staff, and generated over $110 million in new neighborhood investment, including 230 units of affordable housing on 16 abandoned and vacant parcels, a community center, three new playgrounds and a range of family asset building and youth development efforts, impacting over thousands of families in Lawrence.
 Most important, Lawrence CommunityWorks has become one of the major forces for equitable development and economic justice in Lawrence, and one of the most dynamic and effective CDCs in Massachusetts.